Does Endometriosis Hurt all the Time?

 2) Central Sensitization Syndrome (CSS):

 Let me try to explain this a little better… Imagine your central nervous system as your security system.
-When you have pain your security guards leap to help!
+When you are in pain, your security guards leap to help!
 They inform all the systems you’re in danger, prioritizing inflammation and signaling to the brain where the pain was for a big fight.
-But if this happens often (like, every 3 weeks when you have your period, along with other flairs) your security guards get frizzled and start to see everything as a threat.
+But if this happens often (like every 3 weeks when you have your period, along with other flairs), your security guards get frizzled and start to see everything as a threat.

 Fixing CSS is neat… it’s about retraining the brain and its responses to triggers, as well as retraining the body to respond appropriately.